 The enzyme continues to synthesize mRNA until it reaches the next "punctuation mark" in the DNA molecule - terminator (this is a nucleotide sequence indicating that mRNA synthesis must be stopped).

-In prokaryotes the synthesized mRNA molecules can immediately interact with ribosomes and participate in the synthesis of proteins.
+In prokaryotes synthesized mRNA molecules can immediately interact with ribosomes and participate in protein synthesis.

-In eukaryotes mRNA is synthesized in the nucleus, so it first interacts with special nuclear proteins and is transported across the nuclear membrane into the cytoplasm.
+In eukaryotes mRNA is synthesized in the nucleus, so it first interacts with special nuclear proteins and is transferred across the nuclear membrane into the cytoplasm.

 Broadcast

-Translation is the translation of the nucleotide sequence of the mRNA molecule into the amino acid sequence of the protein molecule.
+Translation is the translation of the nucleotide sequence of an mRNA molecule into the amino acid sequence of a protein molecule.

-The cytoplasm of the cell must contain a complete set of amino acids necessary for the synthesis of proteins.
-These amino acids are formed as a result of the breakdown of proteins that the body receives from food, and some can be synthesized in the body itself.
+In the cytoplasm of the cell, there must be a complete set of amino acids necessary for the synthesis of proteins.
+These amino acids are formed as a result of the breakdown of proteins received by the body with food, and some can be synthesized in the body itself.

 Pay attention!

-Amino acids are delivered to ribosomes transport RNA (tRNA).
+Amino acids are delivered to ribosomes transfer RNA (tRNA).
 Any amino acid can enter the ribosome only by attaching to a special tRNA).

-A ribosome is strung at the end of the mRNA, from which you need to start protein synthesis.
-It moves along the mRNA intermittently, "jumps", lingering on each triplet for about \ (0.2 \) seconds.
+At the end of the mRNA, from which protein synthesis must begin, a ribosome is strung.
+It moves along the mRNA intermittently, "jumps", lingering on each triplet for approximately \(0.2\) seconds.

-During this time, the tRNA molecule, the anticodon of which is complementary to the codon in the ribosome, manages to recognize it.
-The amino acid that was bound to this tRNA is detached from the tRNA “petiole” and attaches to the growing protein chain to form a peptide bond.
-At the same moment, the next tRNA approaches the ribosome (the anticodon of which is complementary to the next triplet in the mRNA), and the next amino acid is included in the growing chain.
+During this time, the tRNA molecule, the anticodon of which is complementary to the codon located in the ribosome, manages to recognize it.
+The amino acid that has been linked to this tRNA is detached from the tRNA "stem" and is attached to form a peptide bond to the growing protein chain.
+At the same moment, the next tRNA (whose anticodon is complementary to the next triplet in the mRNA) approaches the ribosome, and the next amino acid is included in the growing chain.

-The amino acids delivered to the ribosomes are oriented in relation to each other so that the carboxyl group of one molecule is next to the amino group of another molecule.
+Amino acids delivered to ribosomes are oriented with respect to each other so that the carboxyl group of one molecule is next to the amino group of another molecule.
 As a result, a peptide bond is formed between them.

 The ribosome gradually shifts along the mRNA, lingering on the next triplets.
-This is how the polypeptide (protein) molecule is gradually formed.
+This is how a polypeptide (protein) molecule is gradually formed.

-Since the cell needs many molecules of each protein, then as soon as the ribosome, which first started protein synthesis on mRNA, moves forward, after it on the same mRNA, the second ribosome is strung.
-Then the following ribosomes are sequentially strung on the mRNA.
+Since the cell needs many molecules of each protein, as soon as the ribosome, which was the first to start protein synthesis on mRNA, moves forward, the second ribosome is strung behind it on the same mRNA.
+Then the following ribosomes are sequentially strung onto the mRNA.

-All ribosomes synthesizing the same protein encoded in a given mRNA form polysome ...
+All ribosomes that synthesize the same protein encoded in a given mRNA form polysome .
 It is on polysomes that the simultaneous synthesis of several identical protein molecules occurs.

-When the synthesis of this protein is over, the ribosome can find another mRNA and start synthesizing another protein.
+When the synthesis of a given protein is completed, the ribosome can find another mRNA and begin to synthesize another protein.

-General scheme of protein synthesis is shown in the figure.
+General scheme of protein synthesis shown in the figure.

 The process of protein biosynthesis is extremely important for the cell.
-Since proteins are complex substances that play a major role in tissues, they are irreplaceable.
+Because proteins are complex substances, which play a major role in tissues, they are irreplaceable.
 For this reason, a whole chain of protein biosynthesis processes is realized in the cell, which takes place in several organelles.
-This guarantees the cell to reproduce and to exist.
+This guarantees the cell reproduction and the possibility of existence.

 The essence of the process of protein biosynthesis

-The only place for the synthesis of proteins is rough.
-Here the bulk of the ribosomes, which are responsible for the formation of the polypeptide chain, are located.
-However, before the translation stage (the process of protein synthesis) begins, the activation of the gene that stores information about the protein structure is required.
-After that, copying of this section of DNA (or RNA, if bacterial biosynthesis is considered) is required.
+The only place for protein synthesis is rough.
+Here is the bulk of the ribosomes that are responsible for the formation of the polypeptide chain.
+However, before the translation stage (the process of protein synthesis) begins, activation of the gene, which stores information about the protein structure, is required.
+After this, copying of this section of DNA (or RNA, if bacterial biosynthesis is considered) is required.

-After DNA copying, a process of making messenger RNA is required.
-On its basis, the synthesis of the protein chain will be carried out.
-Moreover, all the stages that occur with the involvement of nucleic acids must occur in However, this is not the place where protein synthesis occurs. where preparation for biosynthesis is carried out.
+After copying the DNA, the process of creating messenger RNA is required.
+Based on it, the synthesis of the protein chain will be performed.
+Moreover, all the steps that occur with the involvement of nucleic acids must occur in However, this is not the place where protein synthesis occurs. where preparation for biosynthesis takes place.

 Ribosomal protein biosynthesis

-The main place where protein synthesis takes place is the cell organelle, which consists of two subunits.
-There are a huge number of such structures in the cell, and they are mainly located on the membranes of the rough endoplasmic reticulum.
-The biosynthesis itself occurs as follows: the informational RNA formed in the cell nucleus leaves through the nuclear pores into the cytoplasm and meets the ribosome.
-Then mRNA is pushed into the gap between the ribosome subunits, after which the first amino acid is fixed.
+The main place where protein synthesis occurs is the cell organelle, which consists of two subunits.
+Such structures in a cell great amount, and they are mainly located on the membranes of the rough endoplasmic reticulum.
+The biosynthesis itself occurs as follows: the messenger RNA formed in the nucleus of the cell exits through the nuclear pores into the cytoplasm and meets with the ribosome.
+Then mRNA is pushed into the gap between the subunits of the ribosome, after which the first amino acid is fixed.

-Amino acids are supplied to the place where protein synthesis takes place.
-One such molecule can bring one amino acid at a time.
-They are attached in turn depending on the sequence of messenger RNA codons.
+Amino acids are supplied to the site where protein synthesis occurs with the help of one such molecule can bring one amino acid at a time.
+They join in turn, depending on the codon sequence of messenger RNA.
 Also, the synthesis may stop for a while.

-When moving along the mRNA, the ribosome can enter regions (introns) that do not encode amino acids.
-In these places, the ribosome simply moves along the mRNA, but the attachment of amino acids to the chain does not occur.
-As soon as the ribosome reaches the exon, that is, the region that codes for the acid, then it reattaches to the polypeptide.
+When moving along the mRNA, the ribosome can enter regions (introns) that do not code for amino acids.
+In these places, the ribosome simply moves along the mRNA, but no amino acids are added to the chain.
+As soon as the ribosome reaches the exon, that is, the site that codes for the acid, then it reattaches to the polypeptide.

 Postsynthetic modification of proteins

 After the ribosome reaches the stop codon of messenger RNA, the process of direct synthesis is completed.
 However, the resulting molecule has a primary structure and cannot yet perform the functions reserved for it.
-In order to function fully, a molecule must organize itself into a specific structure: secondary, tertiary, or even more complex - quaternary.
+In order to fully function, a molecule must be organized into a certain structure: secondary, tertiary, or even more complex - quaternary.

-Secondary structure is the first stage of structural organization.
-To achieve this, the primary polypeptide chain must spiral (form alpha helices) or bend (create beta layers).
-Then, in order to take up even less space along the length, the molecule contracts even more and coils into a ball due to hydrogen, covalent and ionic bonds, as well as interatomic interactions.
-Thus, a globular
+Secondary structure - first stage structural organization.
+To achieve it, the primary polypeptide chain must coil (form alpha helices) or fold (create beta layers).
+Then, in order to take up even less space along the length, the molecule is even more contracted and coiled into a ball due to hydrogen, covalent and ionic bonds, as well as interatomic interactions.
+Thus, we get a globular

 Quaternary protein structure

 The quaternary structure is the most complex of all.
-It consists of several regions with a globular structure, connected by fibrillar polypeptide filaments.
-In addition, tertiary and quaternary structures can contain a carbohydrate or lipid residue, which broadens the spectrum of protein functions.
-In particular, protein and carbohydrate glycoproteins are immunoglobulins and have a protective function.
+It consists of several sections with a globular structure, connected by fibrillar filaments of the polypeptide.
+In addition, the tertiary and quaternary structure can contain a carbohydrate or lipid residue, which expands the spectrum of protein functions.
+In particular, glycoproteins, protein and carbohydrate, are immunoglobulins and perform a protective function.
 Also, glycoproteins are located on cell membranes and work as receptors.
 However, the molecule is modified not where protein synthesis occurs, but in the smooth endoplasmic reticulum.
-Here there is a possibility of lipids, metals and carbohydrates to attach to protein domains.
+Here there is the possibility of attachment of lipids, metals and carbohydrates to protein domains.